 Court halts ridesharing service Uber in Germany

-In this April 3, 2014 photo, a smartphone is mounted on the glass of an Uber car in Mumbai, India.
-(AP Photo/Rafiq Maqbool)
+A smartphone is mounted on the glass of an Uber car in Mumbai, India, on April 3, 2014.
+(AP / Rafiq Maqbool)

 The Associated Press

 Published Tuesday, September 2, 2014 8:08AM EDT

 BERLIN -- A court has issued an injunction barring ridesharing service Uber from operating in Germany, the latest shot in the company's fight with taxi drivers.